sigstore/fulcio/docs/setup.md

 * `--kms-resource=gcpkms://<resource>`, also supporting `awskms://`, `azurekms://` or `hashivault://`
 * `--kms-cert-chain-path=/...`, a PEM-encoded certificate chain

+Be sure to run `gcloud auth application-default login` before `docker-compose up` so that your credentials are mounted on the container.

 ### Google Cloud Platform CA Service

 The GCP CA Service signing backend delegates creation and signing of the certificates